Tech stocks are surging after IBM agrees to pay $34 billion for Red Hat

 Stocks rose Monday as Wall Street shook off fears about rising rates and signs of slowing growth that have weighed on global markets this month.

-The Dow Jones Industrial Average rose 1.2%, or nearly 300 points.
-The Nasdaq Composite jumped 1.2%, and the S&P 500 was up 1.4%.
+The Dow Jones Industrial Average rose 0.82%, or about 200 points.
+The Nasdaq Composite jumped 1.2%, and the S&P 500 was up 1.3%.
 After a series of sharp sell-offs in recent weeks, the US indices are on track for their worst month since the financial crisis.

-Earnings season continues, with HSBC posting a 28% jump in pre-tax profits for the third quarter.
-After choppy results from high-flying technology companies like Amazon and Google parent company Alphabet last week, investors will be closely watching Facebook and General Electric earnings Tuesday.
+Elsewhere, earnings season continues, with HSBC posting a 28% jump in pre-tax profits for the third quarter.
+After choppy results from high-flying technology companies like Amazon and Google parent company Alphabet had set off alarm last week, investors will be closely watching Facebook and General Electric earnings Tuesday.

 "Given the recent sell-off in equities on growth concerns and the importance of tech in the bull market rally, the short-term negative spillover is understandable," said Jon Gordon of UBS Global Wealth Management.